JuniorDevSingapore/developers-gym/README.md

 ## Propose a workshop

 We welcome people from the industry to conduct workshop sessions at our events.

-To propose a workshop, please create an issue.
+To propose a workshop, please create an [issue](https://github.com/JuniorDevSingapore/developers-gym/issues/new?assignees=&labels=event+-+workshop&template=workshop-proposal.md&title=%5BWorkshop+Proposal%5D).

-We can provide
+We can provide:

 - Event venue - we will provide a venue for the event from one of our venue sponsors
 - Teaching assistants (optional) - our volunteers may be able to help assist with the workshops